sabbirshibli/stay-focused-website-blocker/README.md

 # Usage

 Go to the directory where you have extracted the script and open a terminal/cmd instance in that directory.
-In case of **Windows** you must run CMS as administrator.
+In case of **Windows** you must run CMD as administrator.

 #### Mac/Linux
 ```sh